 An entire episode of Voltes V was devoted to The Hero of the Five-Man Band learning this when the eponymous Super Robot was fighting against an enlarged swordsman.
-The episode also included The Hero doing a bullet catch using a pair of rocks.
+He doesn't take very well to the training for the technique, so he decides to modify the process by doing a bullet catch using a pair of rocks.

 A subversion happens in Kotetsu Jeeg.
 The titular Humongous Mecha blocks a downward, vertical swing... by crossing its forearms above his head.
 Of course, given that it is a robot, hence it is not made of flesh, it is not worried about the weapon slicing it, and the blade shatters upon impact.

 Nanoha pulls this off during the White Devil training incident in Nanoha StrikerS, stopping a powered punch with one hand and a magical blade with the other.
 She grips the blade, which draws blood, and uses magic to halt its wielder's momentum.
 Considering her talents, she had plenty of alternatives, but would they have freaked out her opponents as much?